 \section{Abstract}

-Dark matter-dominated cores have long been claimed for the well-studied local group dwarf galaxies.
+{ Dark matter-dominated cores have long been claimed for the well-studied local group dwarf galaxies.
 More recently, extended stellar halos have been uncovered around several of these dwarfs through deeper imaging and spectroscopy.
-Such core-halo structures are not a feature of conventional cold dark matter (CDM), based on collisionless particles where smooth, scale-free profiles are predicted.
-In contrast, smooth and prominent dark matter cores are predicted for Warm and Fuzzy/Wave Dark Matter (WDM/$\psi$DM) respectively.
-The question arises to what extent the visible stellar profiles should reflect this dark matter core structure.
-Here we compare cosmological hydrodynamical simulations of CDM, WDM $\&$ $\psi$DM, aiming to predict the stellar profiles for these three DM scenarios.
-We show that cores surrounded by extended halos are distinguishable for WDM and $\psi$DM, with the most prominent cores in the case of $\psi$DM, where the stellar density is enhanced in the core due to the presence of the relatively dense soliton.
-Our analysis demonstrates that such behavior does not appear in CDM, implying that the small-scale cut-off in the power spectrum present for WDM and $\psi$DM provides a core-halo transition.
-Consequently, we estimate the mass of the $\psi$DM particle at this core-halo transition point.
-Furthermore, we observe the anticipated asymmetry for $\psi$DM due to the soliton's random walk, a distinctive characteristic not found in the symmetric distributions of stars in Warm and CDM models.
+Such core-halo structures (inner flat core and a characteristic $r^{-3}$ asymptotic outer halo profile) are not a feature of conventional cold dark matter (CDM).
+In contrast, smooth and prominent dark matter cores are predicted for wave/fuzzy dark matter ($\psi$DM).
+The question arises as to what extent the visible stellar profiles should reflect this dark matter core structure.
+Here we compare cosmological hydrodynamical simulations of CDM, “WDM” (model used as a proxy for $\psi$DM) $\&$ $\psi$DM, aiming to predict the stellar profiles for these three DM scenarios.
+We show that cores surrounded by extended halos are distinguishable for $\psi$DM, where the stellar density is enhanced in the core due to the presence of the relatively dense soliton.
+Our analysis demonstrates that, in our simulations, a distinctive core-halo structure does not appear in the case of CDM in the DM, gas, or stars.
+Whereas we do find a core-halo transition for DM, gas, and stars for $\psi$DM, and the scale of this transition is in line with the predicted core radius set by the soliton scale anticipated for the adopted boson mass of 2.5$\times10^{-22}$eV.
+The presence of a core-halo structure in the stellar profile for Galaxy 1 for $\psi$DM is visible for the most massive and the first galaxy to form in the simulation.
+Clearly, further simulations are needed to establish how strict this possible relationship is between the DM and stellar core-halo profile as a potential observational discriminator.
+Furthermore, we observe the anticipated asymmetry for $\psi$DM due to the soliton’s motion (jumping and random walk), a distinctive characteristic not found in the symmetric distributions of stars in the warm and CDM models.}